biolink/biolinkml/tests/test_biolink_model/source/markdown/index.md

  * [has quantitative value](has_quantitative_value.md) - connects an attribute to a value
  * [has unit](has_unit.md) - connects a quantity value to a unit
  * [interacting molecules category](interacting_molecules_category.md)
+ * [mappings](mappings.md) - A list of terms from different schemas or terminology systems that have comparable meaning.
+These may include terms that are precisely equivalent, broader or narrower in meaning, or otherwise semantically related but not equivalent from a strict ontological perspective.
+    * [close mappings](close_mappings.md) - A list of terms from different schemas or terminology systems that have close meaning.
+    * [exact mappings](exact_mappings.md) - A list of terms from different schemas or terminology systems that have identical meaning.
+    * [related mappings](related_mappings.md) - A list of terms from different schemas or terminology systems that have related meaning.
  * [node property](node_property.md) - A grouping for any property that holds between a node and a value
     * [aggregate statistic](aggregate_statistic.md)
        * [has count](has_count.md) - number of things with a particular property